albirrkarim/react-speech-highlight-demo/AUDIO_FILE.md

       return response.json();
     })
     .then((data) => {
-      // Assuming the API response contains a property 'audio' with the base64-encoded audio const base64Audio = data.audio;
+      // The API response contains a property 'audio' with the base64-encoded audio const base64Audio = data.audio;

       // Create a Blob URL